Christian Sandberg

-Christian Sandberg (born October 23, 1987) is a Swedish professional ice hockey player (centre) currently playing as captain with AIK of the HockeyAllsvenskan (Allsv).
+Christian Sandberg (born October 23, 1987) is a Swedish former professional ice hockey player (centre) who played as captain with AIK of the HockeyAllsvenskan (Allsv).
 Sandberg has a brother, Filip Sandberg, and a cousin, Tobias Sandberg, both also playing professional ice hockey.
 Sandberg played as a youth with IK Bele.

-Sanberg has only played two seasons away from AIK, featuring with HV71 in the Swedish Hockey League during the 2019–20 and 2020–21 seasons before returning to AIK 7 July 2021.
+Sanberg only played two seasons away from AIK, featuring with HV71 in the Swedish Hockey League during the 2019–20 and 2020–21 seasons before returning to AIK 7 July 2021.